atlasphp/Atlas.Orm/docs/events.md

 // Runs after the Select object is created, but before it is executed modifySelect(Table $table, TableSelect $select)

-// Runs after a newly-selected row is instantiated, but before it is
+// Runs after a newly-selected row is populated but before it is returned modifySelectedRow(Table $table, Row $row)
-// identity-mapped.
-modifySelectedRow(Table $table, Row $row)

 // Runs before the Insert object is created